RedisLabs/redislabs-docs/content/rs/administering/access-control/user-roles.md

 alwaysopen: false
 categories: ["RS"]
 ---
-In **access control** > **roles**, you can configure RS roles to assign to users with:
+In **access control** > **roles**, you can configure RS user roles to assign to users with:

-- Management roles that define user access to the RS web UI for the cluster
+- Management roles that define user access to the RS web UI and API for the cluster
 - Redis ACLs that define the commands and keys that users can access in database connections

 ## Cluster Management Roles

-Each user role is assigned a management role that defines the access the user with that role has in the RS web UI for the cluster.
+Each user role is assigned a management role that defines the access the user with that role has in the RS web UI and API for the cluster.

 The management roles are: